Mohawk Valley Elementary School District

 Mohawk Valley School District 17 is a school district in Yuma County, Arizona.
 It has one elementary school, the historic Mohawk Valley School, which is located on 5151 South Ave.
 39 East in Roll.
 The school was listed in the National Register of Historic Places on December 29, 1986, reference: #86003525.

+The district includes Tacna.
+It feeds into the Antelope Union High School District.